 Spasticity (stiffness)

-Spasticity in MS is a result of demyelination along the nerves of the brain and spinal cord that control movement.
+Spasticity in multiple sclerosis is a result of demyelination along the nerves of the brain and spinal cord that control movement.
 Treatments include exercise and stretching, complementary and alternative medicine (CAM) therapies, aquatic therapy, braces and other devices, as well as medications.

 Causes and Effects